Lemoncode/react-typescript-samples/10 LoaderSpinner/readme.md

-# 09 Redux
+# 10 Spinner

-In this sample we will be using [react-promise-tracker](https://github.com/Lemoncode/react-promise-tracker) to display a loding spinner while loading on asynchronous calls.
+In this sample we will be using [react-promise-tracker](https://github.com/Lemoncode/react-promise-tracker) to display a loading spinner while loading on asynchronous calls.
 To do so we will take as an startup point sample _09 Redux_.

 Summary steps: